JulienSchn/UsingBluetoothPhoneGap/README.md

 How to use the application ?
 ======================

-1) Click on the "turn on" button to activate your bluetooth.
+1) Click on the "turn on" button to activate your bluetooth. <br>
-2) Then click on discover to see all devices you can connect to.
+2) Then click on discover to see all devices you can connect to.<br>
-3) Select one ( sometimes the application crashes because the devices are not correctly paired) after about 2-3 secondes the connection is set.
+3) Select one ( sometimes the application crashes because the devices are not correctly paired) after about 2-3 secondes the connection is set.<br>
-4) Finnaly, you can chat between your connected devices.
+4) Finally, you can chat between your connected devices.

 Improvements
 =======================